Does Selective Removal Benefit Nearshore Environments?

 What is a Cattail?

 Cattails are tall, reedy marsh plants found mainly in temperate and cold regions of the Northern and Southern hemisphere.
 Cattails live in fresh to slightly brackish water and are considered aquatic or semi-aquatic.
 They are important to wildlife and some species are cultivated ornamentally as pond plants.
 These tall upright plants emerge from creeping roots called rhizomes.
 Each stalk contains male flowers at the top and female flowers just below.
-The long, flat leaves of the common cattail (Typha latifolia) are used for making mats and chair seats.
+The long, flat leaves of the broadleaf cattail (Typha latifolia) are used for making mats and chair seats.

 Cattail acts as an ecosystem "engineer" by outcompeting other nearshore plant communities and eventually creating an environment dominated by tall, dense, difficult-to-penetrate cattail and its litter (dead cattail).